rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 ## Updating Fees: update_fee ##

-An `update_fee` message is used to specify a range of acceptable fees for the next commitment transaction; it constrains the `fee` field in the receiver's next `update_commit` message.
+An `update_fee` message is used for a node to specify the fee for its next commitment transaction.

 A node SHOULD track bitcoin fees independently, and SHOULD send an `update_fee` message whenever they change significantly.
 It MAY